thorstenrie/ts-seedbox/README.md

 # ts-seedbox
-[RTorrent](https://github.com/rakshasa/rtorrent/wiki), [Archlinux](https://archlinux.org/) and [Podman](https://podman.io/) based container seedbox that tries to keep it simple ([KISS principle](https://en.wikipedia.org/wiki/KISS_principle)).
+[RTorrent](https://github.com/rakshasa/rtorrent/wiki) and [Archlinux](https://archlinux.org/) based seedbox container that tries to keep it simple ([KISS principle](https://en.wikipedia.org/wiki/KISS_principle)).
 One purpose could be to support distributing free software if you can spare server and bandwidth ressources (e.g., [Archlinux](https://archlinux.org/download/)).
 After the network and container setup is completed, just put torrent files into the container's *watch/start* directory and the file will be downloaded to the host *download* directory and continued to be seeded.

 - **Security**: rTorrent is run from a non-root system user
 - **Functionality**: rTorrent is pre-configured for use on a home/self-hosted server